watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

    * Applying intents defined in {{!RFC9315}}, including Operational, Rule, Service, and Flow intents.

 Each component communicates using standardized protocols as described in section 3.2.
-These components are designed to be loosely coupled and cooperate by using an abstraction layer.
+These are designed to be loosely coupled and cooperate by using an abstraction layer.

 This document suggests handling CP by AP, but a detailed design of AP is out of the scope of this document.
 This is because AP components and abstraction layers should be designed based on individual network utilization and operator intent.
 In the following sections, details of FP, CP, and MP are explained.

 # Forwarding Plane
-The forwarding plane is responsible for applying SFC through packet classification, SRv6 encapsulation, and forwarding.
+The forwarding plane is responsible for providing SFC through packet classification, SRv6 encapsulation, and forwarding.
+In this architecture, all FP components are located within the SR domain, and packets are forwarded using only SRv6.

 ~~~ drawing
  +----------------------------------------------------------------+